IntentArchitect/Docs/articles/tutorials/building-an-application/building-an-application.md

 ## Configuring your database

-The `Clean Architecture .NET` template used to create your application has already configured the application to use `Entity Framework Core` defaulting the database provider to the`In-Memory Database Provider`.
+When the `Clean Architecture .NET` application template was used to create your application, by default it configured it to use `Entity Framework Core` for persistence and defaulted the `Database Provider` to `In Memory`.
+Although still useful for testing during development, the `In Memory` Database Provider has the limitation that all persisted data is lost each time the application is stopped.

-In this section you will reconfigure the application for SQL Server and use `Entity Framework Core` tooling to produce your applications database.
+In this section you will change the application's Database Provider to `SQL Server` and then cover using *Entity Framework Core* tooling to create your application's schema in a `SQL Server` instance.

 > [!NOTE]
-> This section is optional as the tutorial will work with the `Entity Framework Core` `In-Memory Database Provider` by default.
+>
-> You will need a SQL Server instance to complete this section of the tutorial.
+> * This section is optional as the tutorial will work with the `Entity Framework Core`'s `In Memory` database provider by default.

-Lets start by changing your `Database Provider`.
+> * You will need a [SQL Server](https://www.microsoft.com/sql-server/sql-server-downloads) instance to complete this section of the tutorial.

-* Open the application setting tab.
+Let's start by changing your `Database Provider`:

-  * Right-click on the Application in the `Solution Explorer` and select `Settings`.
+* Open the application setting tab by right-clicking on the Application in the `Solution Explorer` and selecting `Settings`.
 * Scroll down to the `Database Settings` section.
 * Change `Database Provider` to `SQL Server`.
 * Click `Save Changes` (directly under the `Database Setting` section).

 ![Configure the Database Provider](images/configure-database-provider.png)

-Run the Software Factory to apply these changes.
+Run the Software Factory to apply these changes:

 * Run the Software Factory (`F5`).

-The changes should look as follows:
+The changes should appear as follows:

 ![SQL Server Provider changes to codebase](images/software-factory-after-db-provider-change.png)

-Take a look at the changes to `appsettings.json`, you will see Intent Architect has added a default connection string for the database as follows:
+Take a look at the changes to `appsettings.json`, you will see that Intent Architect has added a default connection string for the database as follows:

 ![appsetting.json diff shows newly added connection string](images/connection-string-added.png)